best-trading-indicator-tools/10XReach/README.md

     *   Applies a very slight brightness and contrast adjustment (`eq=brightness=0.005:contrast=1.005`) to subtly change the video's visual data.
     *   Performs a subtle 3 % centre-zoom (crop) to shift pixel positions enough to change TikTok's visual hash while remaining imperceptible to viewers.
     *   Adds a virtually invisible 2 × 2 px white dot in the top-left corner of every frame to further alter the bitmap without affecting user experience.
+    *   **Horizontal Flip (Optional)**: Can horizontally flip the video using the `--hflip` command-line argument.
+This is another common technique to make content appear different to detection algorithms.
 9.  **Video Encoding**:
     *   Uses the `libx264` codec for video encoding, which is widely compatible.
     *   Sets an explicit video bitrate of `6000k` (`-b:v 6000k`) to ensure consistent quality and a different video stream signature than a default transcode.